Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 • Bed linens and towels are provided at your homestay.
 When you travel, you will find that many hotels/hostels do not provide towels or washcloths.
 You can, however, easily find these things in BA.

-• Bring a padlock when traveling so that you can lock your suitcase or locker when staying at a hostel.
+• Bring a small lock when traveling so that you can lock your suitcase or locker when staying at a hostel.

 • Put your textbooks in your carry on luggage, so that you will have more space in your checked luggage.

-• If you are arriving in September, make sure to bring warm clothes for the first couple of weeks.
-Keep in mind, however, that you will be there during the summer which gets very warm so come prepared with shorts and T-shirts.
+• Make sure to bring layers, warm clothes will be needed but keep in mind, however, that you will be there during the summer which gets very warm so come prepared with shorts and T-shirts.

 Clothing